If you’re looking for cool and easy drawing ideas, I’ve got some inspirational drawings to get your creative juices flowing.

-This creative drawing features five pair of sunglasses, each representing a different state.
-What a creative idea.
+This creative drawing features five pairs of sunglasses, each representing a different state.
+What a clever idea.

 If you’ve got some time on your hands, I think you’ll enjoy recreating this reference of a giant octopus.
 I love the detail involved with this drawing.

-This piece of art features a trendy witch with birds on her shoulder.
+This piece of art features a trendy witch with a bird on her shoulder.
 I love the colors that are used here.

 Blind contour drawing is the practice of drawing the contour of a subject without looking down at the paper.

 Blind contour drawing is helpful because it trains the eyes and hands to work as a team.
 It always helps the artist see all the details of the subject.

 I love the uniqueness of this drawing of a girl crying.
 It’s always fun using creative art styles for your reference.

 This drawing is so creative and would probably be fun to draw.
 You can add color to the clouds and stars to give your drawing a unique look.

 Here are some great references for drawing eyes and mouths.
 I love the different expressions being made here.